Chinese name: 昆曲 kūn qǔ; 昆剧 kūn jù

-These Dan roles are usually made up to be beautiful with white skin and rosy checks.
-They include Lao Dan - old females, Zheng Dan - brave married females of integrity, Zuo Dan - kid girls, Cisha Dan - also called Si Dan, the females who take the actions to kill someone in secret, Guimen Dan - young girls who begin to think of love, or newly married females, Tie Dan - also Liu Dan, lively and frank girls with low class, such as servant girls, and Wu Dan - females who play martial works.
+Dan roles are usually made up to be beautiful with white skin and rosy checks.
+They include Lao Dan - old females, Zheng Dan - brave married females of integrity, Zuo Dan - girl children, Cisha Dan - also called Si Dan, the females who take action to kill someone in secret, Guimen Dan - young girls who begin to think of love, or newly married females, Tie Dan - also Liu Dan, lively and frank girls of humble background, such as servant girls, and Wu Dan - females who play martial works.

 Sheng - Male Roles

-With simplest makeup among all roles, Sheng refers to male roles.
-In the performances of Kunqu Opera, there mainly is Lao Sheng or Zheng Sheng - old males, Wai - older males with long and white facial hair, Mo - old males of lower class, with dense black facial hair, Guan Sheng - adult male officers, and Wu Sheng - young males have fighting actions, Jin Sheng - male intellectuals, Zhiwei Sheng - male roles who wear feathers of pheasants on head and Xiepi Sheng - poor Confucian learners.
+With the simplest makeup of all the roles, Sheng refers to male roles.
+In the performances of Kunqu Opera, there are Lao Sheng or Zheng Sheng - elderly males, Wai - older males with long, white facial hair, Mo - elderly males of lower class, with dense black facial hair, Guan Sheng - adult male officers, and Wu Sheng - young male fighters, Jin Sheng - male intellectuals, Zhiwei Sheng - male roles who wear pheasant feathers on their heads and Xiepi Sheng - poor Confucian scholars.